 DNS (Domain Name System) is a mechanism which provides directory lookup service which maps the name of a host on the Internet and its unique numerical address (logical address).

-Conventionally, mapping was done using a host file, which had details such as name and address.
-Those host files could be stored on each host and updated periodically from a master host file.
+Conventionally, mapping was done using a host file, which has details such as name and address.
+Those host files are stored on each host and updated periodically from a master host file.
 Whenever a program or a user needed to map a name to address, the host consult the host file and find the mapping.
 But this mechanism would be extremely unreliable for today’s scenario where there is an extensive number of hosts are connected through the internet.